bouwe77/temba/readme.md

 const server = temba.create(config)
 ```

+For every resource you use in your requests a collection is created in the database.
+However, not until you actually store (create) a resource with a `POST`.

 ### Allowing specific resources only

-If you only want to allow specific collection names, configure them by providing a `resourceNames` key in the config object when creating the Temba server:
+If you only want to allow specific resource names, configure them by providing a `resourceNames` key in the config object when creating the Temba server:

 ```js
 const config = { resourceNames: ['movies', 'actors'] }